Pet Insurance Made Simple for Pet Parents

 After your vet visit, upload the itemized receipt/invoice and medical records through the insurer’s app or website.
 Most companies process complete claims in under 10 days.
 First-time claims often need the prior 12 months of vet records.

-Yes, in most accident-and-illness plans — as long as the condition was not pre-existing and appears after the waiting period.
+Yes, in most accident-and-illness plans, as long as the condition was not pre-existing and appears after the waiting period.
 This is a major selling point for breeds prone to hip dysplasia, heart issues, etc.

 Standard accident-and-illness plans do not cover spaying or neutering because they’re considered elective/preventive procedures.
 However, many companies offer a wellness add-on that reimburses a set amount (often $50–$200) for spay/neuter surgery, vaccines, and checkups.
 Add the wellness rider if this matters to you.

-Yes — you can switch pet insurance companies at any time.
+Yes, you can Switch Pet Insurance companies at any time.
 Just cancel the old policy and enroll in the new one.
 The only downside is that the new insurer will likely exclude any pre-existing conditions your pet already has.
 Compare quotes and timing carefully to avoid losing coverage on current issues.